 Another thing that I don’t like is the lures, if your dog is a big or strong dog, he can easily tear apart the lure and string holding it.
 I would only recommend this toy for a puppy or small to medium dog.

-A flirt pole is not a toy designed for tugging.
 To make it last longer, if your dog snaps at the toy or the rope, you should never forcibly pull it out from your dog’s mouth.
 Instead, you should pat your dog gently until he put down the rope or toy by himself, or you can also exchange the rope or toy with his favorite dog’s treats which works well for my stubborn dog.